Heat Injury and Illness SBREFA

 SBAR/SBREFA

-In accordance with the requirements of the Small Business Regulatory Enforcement Fairness Act (SBREFA), OSHA will be convening an SBAR Panel in 2023.
-The Panel, comprised of members from the Office of Advocacy at the Small Business Administration (SBA), OSHA, and the Office of Management and Budget's Office of Information and Regulatory Affairs (OIRA), will listen to SERs who would potentially be affected by the standard and issue a report following the Panel.
-Each small entity selected to serve as a SER will be sent information to review on potential options that OSHA has identified, and then be asked to participate in a small-group videoconference to discuss any concerns or other input related to the information provided—specifically relating to how a regulation might potentially affect the operations of their workplace.
+In accordance with the requirements of the Small Business Regulatory Enforcement Fairness Act (SBREFA), OSHA convened an SBAR Panel on August 25, 2023.
+The Panel, comprised of members from the Office of Advocacy at the Small Business Administration (SBA), OSHA, and the Office of Management and Budget's Office of Information and Regulatory Affairs (OIRA), listened to SERs who would potentially be affected by the standard and issued a report following the Panel.
+Each small entity selected to serve as a SER was sent information to review on potential options that OSHA has identified, and then asked to participate in a small-group videoconference to discuss any concerns or other input related to the information provided—specifically relating to how a regulation might potentially affect the operations of their workplace.

-OSHA will host several SBAR Panel videoconferences; these videoconferences will be open for the public to listen to but not participate in.
-Each SER will be asked to participate in one of the videoconferences.
+The Panel hosted six videoconferences on September 7, 12, 13, 14, 18, and 19, 2023.
+These videoconferences were open for the public to listen to but not participate in.
+Each SER was asked to participate in one of the videoconferences.

 About a Heat Injury and Illness Prevention in Outdoor and Indoor Work Settings Standard